Mohyoo/Codenames-Binaries/README.md

 ## First Thing First
-All credit are to: https://github.com/koldoon/codenames-game
+All the credits are to: https://github.com/koldoon/codenames-game

 I only offered English UI translation, alongside 133 generated translations for the board words.